 You are dealing with social anxiety if you tend to avoid going into any situation where you feel you may be negatively judged or evaluated.
 Back in the day, they used to call these things ‘phobias’.
 In this case, it was “social phobia”.

 Social anxiety is treated by mainstream medicine in two ways – Cognitive Behavior Therapy or with drugs.
 You may have tried either or both with limited success.

-- What Causes Social Anxiety
+What Causes Social Anxiety

-Anxiety is a Neurotransmitter Problem
+Anxiety may be a Neurotransmitter Problem

 GABA (Gamma-aminobutyric Acid)

 GABA is your main inhibitory neurotransmitter.
 Increases in GABA by using barbiturates or benzodiazepines can have a anxiolytic effect for some people.

 Drugs in this class do not directly bind to GABA receptors.
 Instead, they affect the associated chloride channel.
 Barbiturates do this by increasing the duration of the channel’s open state.
 While benzodiazepines increase the frequency of opening.

 The big problem with these types of drugs however is tolerance and potentially fatal side effects.
 And they kill your ability to encode memories.[vii]

 So sometimes anticonvulsant drugs like gabapentin are used instead.
 Which works by blocking calcium channels.
 Resulting in a boost of GABA transmission.[viii]